 5. Improve visibility

 With greater visibility of your cloud usage, you can more effectively manage multiple cloud resources.
-Lucidchart Cloud Insights helps you visualize all of your cloud resources so your team understands your current cloud state and can more effectively manage it.
+Lucidscale helps you visualize all of your cloud resources so your team understands your current cloud state and can more effectively manage it.